 PAC-G has four member characterisation institutes.
 These are the European Neutron Source (ILL), the European Synchrotron Radiation Facility (ESRF), the GENESIS neutron generator at the Laboratory of Subatomic Physics & Cosmology (LPSC-CNRS) and the Laboratoire d’Electronique et de Technologies de l’Information at the Commissariat à l’Energie Atomique (CEA-LETI).

-In addition to the member institutes, PAC-G also has three industrial partners and one associated partner.
-These are STMicroelectronics, Soitec, Schneider Electric and SERMA Technologies, respectively.
+In addition to the member institutes, PAC-G also has four industrial partners and one associated partner.
+These are STMicroelectronics, Soitec, Schneider Electric, IROC Technologies and SERMA Technologies, respectively.
 For more information about the four members institutes, partners and members of the PAC-G please expand the sections below.

 SERMA Technologies is an associate partner of the PAC-G and specialises in electronics technologies management “ETM®”, offering consultancy, expertise, analysis, inspection and testing services for components, circuit boards and full electronic systems, and assists its customers throughout the industrial cycle by advising them in the development, durability and reliability of their products.